kienstra/progress-indicator/README.md

-# React the WordPress way
+# React, The WordPress Way

-Develop a WordPress block in a hands-on tutorial.
+A hands-on tutorial on developing a WordPress block.

 [Rob Stinson](https://robstinson.co/) created this tutorial's block.